-As early in the program as possible, in consultation with the Advisory Committee and/or Dissertation Committee, a doctoral student should file a program of study.
-This Program of Study includes any cognates that are related to the student's dissertation research interests.
-The DPOS form must be submitted and approved for admission to doctoral candidacy, typically at the end of the student's first year.
 Occasionally, changes in the Program of Study need to be made.
-In this case, a Program of Study Adjustment Form (POSA) needs to be filed with the Graduate School.
+In this case, a Program of Study Adjustment Form (POSA) must be filed with the Graduate School.
 Extra courses taken, which are not required for graduation, should not be listed on the Program of Study.